-At one time in the past, estate planners and estate planning lawyers advised their clients to avoid probate like the plague.
-They would sell their estate planning clients living trusts and the like—just to avoid probate.
-However, should living trusts be used to avoid probate in Texas?
+Should you have a living trust to avoid probate in Texas?
 If a living trust should not be used for avoiding probate, why should clients consider a living trust in Texas?

 The Living Trust (or inter vivos trust) is a trust created during the settlor’s lifetime.
+Once the trust is created, the trustee manages the trust for the benefit of the named beneficiaries.
 Most commonly, these trusts are revocable by the settlor.
-Once the trust is created, the trustee manages the trust for the benefit of the named beneficiaries.
-This kind of trust can be revoked or amended at any time by the settlor during the settlor’s lifetime.
+Such a trust is often called a “Revocable Living Trust” and can be revoked or amended at any time by the settlor during the settlor’s lifetime.

-These trusts gained tremendous popularity in recent years, primarily for their ability to avoid probate.
-Since the decedent does not technically own the assets in the trust upon death, the trust assets pass to heirs outside of the probate process.
+Living Trusts gained tremendous popularity in recent years, primarily for their ability to avoid probate.
+If a person puts property into the Living Trust in Texas prior to death, since the person does not technically own those assets in the trust upon death, those trust assets pass directly to the trust’s beneficiaries outside of the Texas probate process.